WebAssembly/spec/document/text/conventions.rst

 However, it also defines a number of forms that are *syntactic sugar* over the core syntax.

 The recommended extension for source files containing WebAssembly modules in text format is ":math:`\T{.wat}`".
+Files with this extension are assumed to be encoded in `Unicode UTF-8 <http://www.unicode.org/versions/latest/>`_.

 .. _text-grammar:
-.. index:: grammar notation, notation
+.. index:: grammar notation, notation, Unicode
    single: text format; grammar
    pair: text format; notation